Biometrics Offer an Effective Way to Address Losses Caused by Illegal Ticket Reselling

 These practices lead to revenue losses for primary ticket sellers.
 According to a recent report by the National Independent Talent Organization, fans pay an average of 203% more than face value when buying tickets from resellers on secondary sites.

 In the most recent events, Scotland fans are facing prices of over €14,000 for tickets to the opening game of Euro 2024 against hosts Germany if they buy from unauthorized resellers.
-Price of these tickets was between 50-600€ based on the category, meaning they are being resold at more than 23 times their face value in the best-case scenario.
+Price of these tickets was between 50-600€ based on the category.
+Meaning they are being resold at more than 23 times their face value in the best-case scenario.

 Overall, ticket reselling has several negative effects: